-In 1985, Chrysler Corporation Chairman Lee Iacocca asked his staff the following question:

-"What is the cleanest type of vehicle from an emissions point of view?"
+In 1985, Chrysler Corporation Chairman Lee lacocca asked his staff the following question: "What is the cleanest type of vehicle from an emissions point of view?"
 The quick answer he received was "electric," or what was, and continues to be lauded as the "zero emission vehicle," the ZEV.
 Understanding that the response was far too quick, Mr. Iacocca decided to get an answer that resulted from detailed analysis and hard facts; not shoot-from-the-hip sycophantism.
 The assignment was forwarded to my boss, Director of Product Planning Mr. James Hossack.
 Aware of my interest and knowledge in these areas, Mr. Hossack directed that I provide a detailed and documented answer to Mr. Iacocca's question.

-In 1985 I was an analyst in the Advanced

-Components Planning Group; among our many duties we also handled the sourcing decisions of fuel and emissions components, for Chrysler cars and Dodge trucks.
+In 1985 I was an analyst in the Advanced Components Planning Group; among our many duties we also handled the sourcing decisions of fuel and emissions components, for Chrysler cars and Dodge trucks.
 From the detailed analysis, contained in my paper which was reviewed by the Chairman and the Board of Directors, the answer previously given to Mr. Iacocca, "electric," was not correct!
 In 1979 I completed a graduate course in 'Cost Accounting' by esteemed Cornell University Professor Ronald Hilton.
 One section involved "system wide" costing.
-The accounting profession declared this practice Activity-Based Cost Accounting, or ABC.
+The accounting profession later declared/labeled this practice Activity-Based Cost Accounting, or ABC.
 The true system-wide cost is not restricted to the individual component, or an instant in time.
-True cost is derived from all activities, and over all time: from cradle to grave to rebirth (e.g. from the mining of raw materials to environmental protection, and later cost recovery/benefits through recycling):

-■ The key to my analysis was the energy generation mix to, and then provided by, "the grid."

-Unfortunately, as of this essay, this aspect has not changed sufficiently to warrant major revisions to my 1985 paper.
-Then-as-now, the energy generation mix provided by the grid, specifically that portion of the infrastructure that recharges electric vehicle batteries, was energized by far too many pollution-emitting sources, especially coal . . . in 1985, there was no such thing as "clean coal."

-■ When system-wide polluting sources were included under ABC practice, the winner was the natural gas fueled vehicle.
+True cost is derived from all activities, over all relevant time: from cradle to grave to rebirth (e.g. from the mining of raw materials to environmental protection, and cost recovery/benefits through recycling): ■ The key to my analysis was the energy generation mix to, and then provided by, "the grid."
+Unfortunately, as of this essay, in the USA in-particular, this 'energy generation mix' aspect has not changed sufficiently to warrant major revisions to my 1985 paper.
+Then-as-now, the mix provided by the grid, a portion of which that will now recharge electric vehicle batteries, was energized by far too many pollution-emitting sources, especially coal . . .
+In 1985, there was no such thing as "clean coal." ■ When system-wide polluting sources were included under ABC practice, the winner was the natural gas fueled vehicle.
 The electric vehicle, recharged from the grid, was second.
 That is, today's trendy rhetoric which declares that the "electric" is a zero emission vehicle remains false.
-In the context of ABC, as a result of the electrical energy generation mix in the USA, that rhetoric has no more credibility than the sycophantism spewed at Mr. lacocca in 1985.
+In the context of ABC, as a result of the electrical energy generation mix in the USA, that rhetoric has no more credibility than the sycophantism spewed at Mr. Iacocca in 1985.
 At the system-wide level . . . and in reality . . . the ZEV remains a well-promoted rhetorical myth.

-But . . . an echo from all the way back in 1985 . . . my paper also declared that without the installation of a more efficient electrical energy distribution grid, and without additional non-polluting nuclear power plants to energize that grid, the natural gas fueled vehicle would continue to reign as "the cleanest type of vehicle from an emissions point of view."
+True Sustainability: Electrification of the Ground Transportation Fleet - con't But . . . an echo from all the way back in 1985 . . . my paper also declared that without the Installation of a more efficient electrical energy distribution grid, and without additional non-polluting nuclear power plants to energize that grid, the natural gas fueled vehicle would continue to reign as "the cleanest type of vehicle from an emissions point of view."
 That is, the following recent headlines were no surprise to me: